wso2/docs-is/en/docs/guides/login/session-timeout.md

 2. Click **Resident** under **Identity Providers** on the **Main** tab.

-3. Fill in the fields as seen below to configure the **Idle Session Time Out** and **Remember Me Period**.
+3. Fill in the fields as seen below to configure **Idle Session Time Out** and **Remember Me Period**.

     ![session-time-out](../../assets/img/guides/session-time-out-config.png)